 Students using the G.I.
-Bill® must submit an Enrollment verification Request each semester they wish to apply G.I.
-Bill funds to their University charges.
-Enrollment verifications are submitted to the VA before the beginning of each semester, so it's important to request enrollment verification for all classes you will take in both 7-week sessions before the 14-week semester begins.
+Bill® must complete the VA Enrollment Request Form in LionPATH each semester they wish to receive G.I.
+Bill® funds for University costs.
+The school submits enrollment requests once before the beginning of each semester, so it's important to complete an enrollment request for all classes in both 7-week sessions on the same form before the 14-week semester begins.

 - All G.I.
-Bill students must submit an updated Enrollment Verification Request form if you change your credit load.
+Bill® students must submit an updated VA Enrollment Request if you change your credit load.
 See “Report Changes in Enrollment” below.

-- Monitor projected VA payments to your PSU account on your LionPATH account.
-Monitor actual VA payments to your PSU account on your G.I.
-Bill eBenefits account.
+- Monitor projected VA payments to your Penn State account on LionPATH.
+Monitor actual VA payments made to Penn State on your eBenefits account.

-Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new Enrollment Verification Request form.
-Unreported changes in your enrollment may affect your semester benefit or create a student debt to the VA or to the University.
+Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new VA Enrollment Request.
+Unreported changes in your enrollment may affect your semester benefit or create a student debt to the VA or the University.

-- If you add one or more classes and increase your credit load before the affected courses begin, submit an updated Enrollment Verification Request Form.
-Students are responsible for university charges for courses added without an updated Enrollment Verification Request.
+- If you add one or more classes and increase your credit load before the affected courses begin, submit an updated Enrollment Request.
+Students are responsible for university charges for courses added without an updated Enrollment Request.

-- If you withdraw from a course after it begins or do not complete a course, submit an updated Enrollment Verification form.
-The University will report the course withdrawal to the VA.
-The student is responsible for the cost of the portion of the course completed; your G.I.
-Bill benefit will not cover the cost of a course dropped.
-Please check with the Office of the Registrar before dropping a course, and learn of any charges you will be responsible for as a result of a course drop.
-If you are due a partial refund from the University, it will be sent to you.
-The VA will seek reimbursement directly from the student for the amount the VA sent to the University.
+- If you withdraw from a course after it begins or do not complete a course, submit an updated Enrollment Request.
+Please check with the Office of the Registrar before dropping a course to verify any charges for which you will be responsible.
+The University will report any course withdrawal to the VA.
+The student will be responsible for the cost of the portion of the course completed; your G.I.
+Bill® benefit will not cover any portion of the cost of a dropped course.
+If you are due a partial refund from the University, it will be sent to you as a refund.
+The VA will seek reimbursement directly from the student for the full amount sent to the University.